Choosing the Right Fire Sprinkler System is the First Step

 Whether you’re in a commercial, industrial, or institutional facility, choosing the proper sprinkler protection is the first step in safeguarding your assets and personnel.
 That’s why Marco delivers the best options in fire sprinkler systems technology from industry leaders like Viking, Reliable, Victaulic, Aurora, and Ames.

 Wet Sprinkler Systems

 A wet sprinkler system is the most prevalent and cost-effective of the four types of fire sprinkler system technologies.
 Continually charged with water, these systems are designed to discharge at a fixed temperature which extinguishes and controls the spread of fire.
-A wet sprinkler system is very reliable and is a time-tested technology for its fire suppression due to their efficacy and relatively low cost.
+Wet sprinkler systems are indicated for climate-controlled buildings; the technology is reliable and time-tested for its efficacy and relative low cost.

 Pre-Action Sprinkler Systems

 Like clean agent suppression systems, pre-action fire sprinkler systems are used in environments where water could potentially damage high-valued assets like those housed in vaults, museums, libraries or data centers.
 Pre-action sprinkler systems are charged with pressurized air or nitrogen.
 The water is held back by an electric pre-action valve which is controlled by an automatic fire detection system.
 This allows for investigation of the emerging fire before water is released, thus sparing high-value assets from irreparable water damage.

 Deluge Sprinkler Systems